 To filter objects in the objects' lists, type a wildcard in the field above the list and press Enter or click Apply Filter button.
 In the wildcard, the asterisk character (*) substitutes for any zero or more characters, and the question mark (?) substitutes for any one character; ranges of characters enclosed in square brackets () substitute for all the characters in their ranges; for example, [A-Za-z] substitutes for any single capitalized or lowercase letter.
 To cancel filtering, press Escape (when wildcard field is focused) or click Apply Filter button again.
 The wildcards are case sensitive.

 The database objects for folder based databases (dBase, Paradox, text etc.) are read from files of the database folder; the database objects for server databases are read from the database metadata, which are located in so called "system tables".
 System tables and other system objects of the server databases also can be shown in the Object Browser, if the corresponding option from its context menu is chosen.

 Any objects' list from the Object Browser can be copied to clipboard, saved to file, or printed using commands from its context menu.

-In the context menu of the Object Browser, there is an ability to show the database structure tree, which includes tables, their fields and indexes.
+In the context menu of the Object Browser, there is an ability to show the database structure tree, which includes tables, their schemas (if any) and fields.

 You can work with a single object (default mode) or with a group of objects.
 To work with a single object, just select it in the object list or choose a specific action from the Object Browser context menu.
 To work with a group of objects, right-click the Object Browser and choose Multiple Selection, then select needed objects and choose a specific action (mainly from the Object Browser context menu); to return to the single object mode, choose Multiple Selection menu again or close the database.
 Note that when working with a single object, you have much more possibilities; in other words, not all things which you can do with a single object can be done with a group of objects.